3 Reasons Why Babies Sleep With Eyes Open

 2. Why do babies roll their eyes and smile when they are sleeping?

-Babies may roll their eyes and smile during sleep as a result of rapid eye movement (REM) sleep.
+A baby rolling eyes and smiling in sleep could be a result of rapid eye movement (REM) sleep.
 REM sleep is a stage of sleep that is characterized by intense brain activity and vivid dreaming.
-During this stage, babies may experience twitching or jerking of the limbs and facial expressions such as smiling or frowning, which are not under the baby’s control.
+During this stage, you may also see a baby twitching in sleep or jerking their limbs and doing facial expressions such as smiling or frowning, which are not under the baby’s control.

 3. Does sleeping with their eyes open affect a baby’s sleep quality?